//

 Second, each student in PSYCH 100 and PSYCH 105 on the University Park Campus must sign-up and participate in 6 total “hours” or “credits” of research.
 You will sign-up via the SONA website indicated in step 1 above.
 Partial credit is awarded for students who participate in less than 6 “hours” or “credits”.
 Most studies are 1 hour long or less.
 You have until the last week of classes (before final’s week) to complete the 6 required “hours” or “credits”

 Third, you MUST check your PSU email regularly for Subject Pool/SONA information.
-Sometimes email about the Subject Pool is inadvertently filtered into your junk mail or spam folders.
-Please check these folders to make sure that you do not miss out on important Subject Pool information.
+Sometimes email about SONA is inadvertently filtered into your junk mail or spam folders.
+Please check these folders to make sure that you do not miss out on important SONA information.

 Table of Contents